zapier/visual-builder/docs/_embed/quick-account-creation.md

 ## Add support for Quick Account Creation with the Partner API

 1. Retrieve your integration's name from the "title" field returned from the [`/apps` endpoint](https://platform.zapier.com/embed/partner-api#get-v1apps).
-2. Redirect users to the URL below:
+2. Redirect users to the acknowledgement page URL below:
 `https://zapier.com/partner/acknowledgment?sign-up-last-name=<sign-up-last-name>&next=%2Fapp%2Fdashboard&type=quac&name=<Partner Name>&sign-up-first-name=<sign-up=first-name>&sign-up-email=<sign-up-email>`
 3. Replace the following query parameter placeholders in the URL, using the "title" value from step 1 for the "name" parameter:
 - sign-up-first-name=<sign-up-first-name>
 - sign-up-last-name=<sign-up-last-name>
 - sign-up-email=<sign-up-email>
 - name=<Partner Name>

+After an account is created, a [user token still needs to be procured](https://platform.zapier.com/embed/partner-api#access-token) to access specific Partner API endpoints.
+Generally, since the user will already be signed in to their newly created account in an active session on Zapier, users won't have to explicitly sign in again when prompted with Zapier's OAuth flow.

 ## When Quick Account Creation is enabled
 - If the user is already logged into Zapier, they are redirected to Zap editor.